vanilla/docs/content/api/users/index.md

 ### Notes

 The Photo field submitted here is only able to take a remotely hosted URL, not a file upload.
-In order to upload an avatar to the service, use the [/users/photo API](http://docs.vanillaforums.com/api/users/)
+In order to upload an avatar to the service, use the [users/photo]({{< relref "#users-photo" >}})

 ## /users/edit